 - Each year the displays were fresh and new and each year there were speakers that continually raised the level of knowledge of horticulture in Vermont and the North East in general.

-- In 2006 the Flower Show moved to the Champlain Valley Exposition.
-It was a much bigger venue and it allowed for everything to be on one floor.
+- In 2006 the Flower Show moved from the Sheraton Hotel & Conference Center to the Champlain Valley Exposition.
+It is a much bigger venue and has allowed us to expand and grow the Vermont Flower Show.

 Fun Facts about the Vermont Flower Show

 - 11,746 forced spring BULBS IN 2,691 POTS

 - Over 2,000 hours of volunteer time for DESIGN and CONSTRUCTION to create this experience

 - Approximately 8,000 people attended the show in 2013.

 - Over 500 KIDS participate in the hands-on activities held in the Family Room.

 - SMELL of mulch in the dead of winter – priceless